railsuser2014/openobject-doc-book-en/source/book/3/3_7/invoicing.rst

    *Detail of tax charges on an invoice.*

 Before approving the invoice you can modify the date and the accounting period, which are entered by default as today's date.
-These fields are found on the second tab  *Other Information* .
+These fields are found on the second tab :guilabel:`Other Information`.

 .. index::
    single: Invoice layout